smarc-project/norbit_wbms_driver/README.md

-# Norbit_FLS_driver
+# Norbit_WBMS_driver
-Code for controlling and receiving data from a Notbit WBMS FLS sonar and publishing it in ROS
+Code for controlling and receiving data from a Notbit WBMS sonar and publishing it in ROS